USNavalResearchLaboratory/turboWAVE/docs/ref-tools.rst

 	:param float vy: y-component of the galilean transformation velocity
 	:param float vz: z-component of the galilean transformation velocity

-.. py:function:: boosted frame gamma = g
+.. py:function:: boost = (gbx,gby,gbz)

-	:param float g: Lorentz factor associated with a boosted frame (default=1).
 	This is a request to unboost data generated in a boosted frame.
 As of this writing it is only implemented for orbit and phase space diagnostics, and there are some limitations (see below).

+	:param float gbx: component of 4-velocity in x-direction
+	:param float gby: component of 4-velocity in y-direction
+	:param float gbz: component of 4-velocity in z-direction

 .. _specific-diagnostics: